 *If you don’t have a double boiler, you can place the sugar, egg yolks, flour, milk, and salt in a small pot and then turn the heat to medium.
 Stir continuously until it starts to thicken.
 (It took me about 20 minutes to get it to the right stage.)

 Don’t feel like cooking but still want banana pudding?
 Check out my recipe for Easy Banana Pudding.

 - ¼ tsp salt

 - 2 eggs separated

-- 1 tsp. vanilla flavor
+- 1 teaspoon vanilla flavor

 - Bud’s Best Vanilla Wafers

-- 6 ripe bananas, sliced (thin)
+- 6 ripe bananas sliced thin

 - Combine sugar, flour and salt in the top of a double boiler, stir in milk.
 Cook over boiling water, stirring until thickened.